 Viewpoints along the road

-At Videfjell, close to Videseter Mountain Hotel, there are two panoramic parking- and view areas.
+At Videfjell, close to Videseter Mountain Hotel, there are several panoramic parking- and view areas.
 The viewpoints are situated close to the Videfossen- and Øvstefossen Waterfalls, from where you have view down the Stryn Valley and to the frothing river and waterfall passing by.

 What to see